combinatoricsinchristchurch/combinatoricsinchristchurch.github.io/index.md

 - **Deadline for registration and abstract submission:** 19 April 2024

 <span style="color:red">
 Warning: Beware of phishing emails that claim to be organising accommodation or travel on behalf of the conference.
-These are not legitimate and should be ignored!
+These are scams and should be ignored!
 </span>

 ## Keynote and invited speakers